nullonerror/nullonerror.org/_posts/2020-12-31-backup-your-google-photos-on-cloud.md

 ### Testing

-Due a issue on `gcsfuse`, I was unable to create the backup dir directly on the bucket.
-The workaround is create a *temp* directory and start the `gphotos-sync` manually first.
+Due to an issue with `gcsfuse`, I was unable to create the backup dir directly on the bucket.
+The workaround is to create a *temp* directory and start the `gphotos-sync` manually first.

 ``` bash
 mkdir -p ~/temp/username/0